About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 Company leaders didn’t just need to talk to their team members via text chat or phone: they needed to be able to host frequent efficient meetings with them — preferably, face-to-face meetings.
 They also needed to be able to share, edit, make notes on, and update files in real-time during those meetings.

-Especially since remote work has been steadily on the rise (up 44% in the last five years alone) meeting tools that allow team members to connect with one another from anywhere, at any time are invaluable.
+Especially since remote work has been steadily on the rise (up 44% in the last five years alone) meeting tools that allow team members to connect from anywhere, at any time are invaluable.

 Here, we’ll compare two of the more robust meeting tools on the market today: Zoom and Webex.